bumble-beed/holbertonschool-printf/README.md

 Implementing a version of printf
 Printf is used to print formatted output to terminal Format specifiers are special symbols that start with % to define what type of data
-- for this project we will handle
-	-	c
-	-	s
-	-	%

 ## Requirements
 - All your files will be compiled on Ubuntu 20.04 LTS